 Swap mint for basil.
 Both are equally fragrant and delicious with cucumber.

 Add ginger.
 For a little hint of spice you can add a small piece of ginger to the blender along with the cucumber and mint.

 Add lemon juice or lime juice.
 For more of a cucumber mojito mocktail you can add a squeeze of citrus.
 This is likely not suitable for my low histamine readers.

-Just a few steps to make this cucumber cooler mocktail, and all are simple to do:
+Just a few steps to make this cucumber mint mocktail, and all are simple to do: